 Debates about socialism, communism, and capitalism are often marked by rhetoric, propaganda, regurgitation of propaganda, and plain misunderstanding of what these terms mean, especially in America.
 Unfortunately, whenever these topics are discussed they often evoke visceral, emotionally charged argument with little discussion of the facts.
 Most people can’t even agree on what terms mean, and this is a serious problem, demonstrative of the effectiveness of the state propaganda from both crony capitalist empires like America’s and of self-described “communist” empires like the old Soviet Union.
 No fruitful discussion can occur when people can’t even agree on the facts and essentially live in different realities.
 This short, simple article will provide clear and concise definitions in an attempt to clear this up.
 Although this article has a clear bias, it is a bias rooted in historical facts.

 A purely capitalist system is one in which the means of production are run for profit and owned by individuals with no ties to the government.
-The latter part of this definition may sound appealing for those weary of government tyranny and oppression but when capitalism is put into practice, however, the state almost always becomes involved because state officials want a piece of the business.
+The latter part of this definition may sound appealing for those weary of government tyranny and oppression but when capitalism is put into practice, however, the state almost always becomes involved because state officials want a piece of the business since money is power.
 People enter government generally for money and power and so crony capitalism, state capitalism, or corporate protectionism is the only kind of capitalism that ever comes to fruition.
 In such a system private corporations that are not supposed to have assistance from the government or ties to it have both in the form of government subsidies, tax breaks, billion dollar bailouts, strike breaking by police, state wars waged to extract resources for these corporations, regulatory rubber stamping of environmentally destructive projects, nepotist hiring of former corporate executes as government officials and vice versa, laws that favor corporations bought by bribes, and money flowing constantly from one side to the other to protect the corporations, state officials, and their profits.
 In other words, it is a general disaster.
 Some make arguments for “pure” capitalism but this cannot exist in a world with imperialist governments or perhaps in any scenario.
 Even in a society without government should corporate monopolies continue to exist, they would just replace every oppressive government institution.
 State and local jails would be replaced by private prisons.
 State armies would be replaced by private military contractors and mercenaries.
 Private police would replace state and local police and so on, and they would have no obligation to answer to the public.
 If they continued to make money, that’s all that would matter to investors and shareholders.

 On the other hand, there are two vastly different kinds of socialism: state socialism and libertarian socialism.
-In a state socialist system the means of production are owned purely by the state for the benefit of society.
+In a state socialist system the means of production are owned purely by the state (theoretically) for the benefit of society.
 The problem with this is that when state socialism is put into practice, it is often co-opted by greedy actors within governments.
 There are positive examples of countries that have elements of state socialism (though these countries generally identify as “welfare states” as opposed to state socialist systems) like tax-payer funded health-care, education, and social programs that work quite well in the Nordic countries of Denmark, Norway, Sweden, Finland, and Iceland.
 Although these countries are still very capitalist, there is much more government intervention in terms of collective bargaining and social programs.
 But there are also examples like China, which claim to be “socialist” but truly have almost no worker protections and instead employ child labor and even slave labor in some parts.
 That is the problem with entrusting the government to implement socialism.
-It truly only works when there is mass participation from the people, it is organized from the bottom up, and people implement and push for it far more than any politicians.
+It truly only works when there is mass participation from the people, it is organized from the bottom up, and common people implement and push for it.
 Taxation is still theft if it applies to poorer groups and is enforced by threat of force and incarceration, even if the money may be going to productive social programs.
 That is where libertarian socialism comes in.

 (Left picture: Prisoners work at Belbaltlag, a Gulag camp.
 Right picture: Women’s militia in the Spanish Revolution of 1936. )